Optimizing model-agnostic Random Subspace ensembles: Results

 \subsection{Simulated Problems}

-We simulated four problems, for which the relevant feature are known (see Appendix~\ref{sec:simulation_protocol} for the detailed simulation protocol).
-Compared to single base models and standard RSB, our parametric RSB method (PRSB) yields lower errors for all the base models (Table~\ref{tab:sim_base_models}, Figure~\ref{fig:sim_TS_errors}).
-The improvement of performance over standard RSB is larger in the case of kNN and SVM, compared to decision trees.
+We simulated four problems, for which the relevant features are known (see Appendix~\ref{sec:simulation_protocol} for the detailed simulation protocol).
+Compared to single base models and RS, PRS yields higher prediction scores for all the base models (Figure~\ref{fig:sim_TS_perf}).
+The improvement of performance over RS is larger in the case of kNN and SVM, compared to decision trees.
 This can be explained by the fact a decision tree, contrary to kNN and SVM, has an inner feature selection mechanism and is hence able to maintain a good performance even in the presence of irrelevant features.
-Therefore, for a given irrelevant feature $j$, the difference between $f^{\bbeta}_{j,0}$ and $f^{\bbeta}_{j,1}$ (Eq~\eqref{eq:f0} and Eq~\eqref{eq:f1} respectively) will be lower in the case of trees, which can prevent the corresponding $\alpha_j$ to decrease towards zero during the gradient descent.
+Therefore, for a given irrelevant feature $j$, the difference between $f^{\bbeta}_{j,0}$ and $f^{\bbeta}_{j,1}$ (Eqs~\eqref{eq:f0} and \eqref{eq:f1}, respectively) will be lower in the case of trees, which can prevent the corresponding $\alpha_j$ to decrease towards zero during the gradient descent.

-Note also that the standard RSB model greatly improves over the single model only in the case of decision trees.
+Note also that RS greatly improves over the single model only in the case of decision trees.
 The decision tree being a model that is prone to high variance, its prediction performance is indeed usually improved by using ensemble methods \cite{breiman-1996-bagging,breiman-2001-randforests,geurts06-ml}.
 On the other hand, since kNN and SVM have a sufficiently low variance, their performance is not improved with a standard ensemble.

-While the degree of randomization is controlled by the parameter $K$ (i.e. the number of randomly sampled features for each base model) in standard RSB, it has the advantage to be automatically tuned in parametric RSB.
-Tables~\ref{tab:sim_base_models} and \ref{tab:sim_alphas_sum} indicate the sum of optimized parameters $\balpha$ for each PRSB model, which is equivalent to $\mathbb{E}[\vert \vert \bz \vert \vert_0]_{p(\bz \vert \balpha)}$, i.e. the average number of selected variables per base model.
-By comparing this average number to the parameter value $K$ of RSB, we can see that PRSB effectively selects a much lower number of features, while no explicit constraint on sparsity is used during model training.
+While the degree of randomization is controlled by the parameter $K$ (i.e. the number of randomly sampled features for each base model) in RS, it has the advantage to be automatically tuned in PRS.
+Table~\ref{tab:sim_alphas_sum} indicates the sum $\sum_{j=1}^M \alpha_j$, which is equivalent to $\mathbb{E}[\vert \vert \bz \vert \vert_0]_{p(\bz \vert \balpha)}$, i.e. the average number of selected variables per base model.
+By comparing this average number to the optimal value of $K$ for RS, we can see that PRS effectively selects a much lower number of features, while no explicit constraint on sparsity is used during model training.
 The average number of selected variables remains however slightly higher than the actual number of relevant features, indicating that a certain degree of randomization is introduced during model construction.